 Strengths and Weaknesses

-The following table outlines the strengths and weaknesses of Exelon Corporation (EXC) and NuScale Power Corporation (SMR) based on the most recent data.
+Below is a comparison of key strengths and weaknesses for Exelon Corporation (EXC) and NuScale Power Corporation (SMR) based on the latest financial and operational data.

 | Criterion | Exelon Corporation (EXC) | NuScale Power Corporation (SMR) |